Religion and video games: Religious video games

 Some religious groups use video games for education.
 An example is the Christian game Left Behind: Eternal Forces.

 Use of video games in a religious setting

 In May 2012, the Exeter Cathedral used Flower during its Sunday service.

+During the COVID-19 pandemic, the Roblox platform has been used to stage virtual religious processions in lieu of in-person ceremonies due to quarantine restrictions, such as a server by devotees of the Black Nazarene in Quiapo, Manila where models based on the icon of the Black Nazarene and other icons were made.
+Similar virtual processions and religious ceremonies have also been staged by various Roman Catholic parishes in the Philippines and other countries by religious youth organizations.